fernandocarballeda/Musical_Instrument_Audio_Classification/README.md

 **Important:** Once you have predicted an audio, you must delete the ``predict_dir_cleaned`` folder to avoid errors when performing the next prediction.

-## mp3 and wav_validation
+## Validation data

 This folders will contain the audios (in .mp3 and .wav format respectively) that we can use to test the classificator.
+If you want to try how does it work with your own audios, download them and place them here.